-The issue of false negatives is also very relevant in the context of crash prediction, especially when the confidence level is supposed to be high, i.e. before an upcoming market crash.
+As Figure 5 illustread, the issue of false negatives is also very relevant in the context of crash prediction, especially when the confidence level is supposed to be high, i.e. before an upcoming market crash.
 While it is important to avoid false positives it is perhaps more important to try to avoid false negatives, as the cost of a false negative which is a crash that was not predicted is likely to be much higher than that of a false positive.
 The precision recall measure (e.g. the F1 score used in our case) is a standard measure in machine learning which measures false positives against false negatives.
 The precision recall measure of the model without TDA features for high cut-offs, where the probability of a crash is higher the performance, is much lower than for low cut-offs indicating that the model has a much higher incidence of false negatives indicating that the model is much less able to detect crashes when they are more likely to happen.
-When TDA features are added the precision recall measure declines far more slowly as a function of cut-off and in the case of the FTSE 100 exhibits an increase in a certain region.
+When TDA features are added, the precision recall measure declines far more slowly as a function of cut-off and in the case of the FTSE 100 exhibits an increase in a certain region.
 Thus adding TDA features seems to smooth the performance of the model as the precision recall measure for the model without TDA is often higher than that with TDA for low levels of the cut-off.
-Taken together with the earlier discussion of feature weighting, it is evident seems that incorporating TDA in this machine learning framework seems to ameliorate the problem of overfitting which seems particularly important in the context of being able to predict crashes that actually happen.
+Taken together with the earlier discussion of feature weighting, it is evident that incorporating TDA in this machine learning frameworkameliorate the problem of overfitting which is particularly important in the context of being able to predict crashes that would actually happen.
 This is an advantage of TDA that has been noted in other contexts, namely the ability to exploit weak signals that are nonetheless persistent.